Etimo/photo-garden/README.md

 ## api-photos

 The photos rest api like we had before but with queue handling broken out into another app.

+## be-download-user-photo-google-drive

+A backend app that downloads all images imported from Google Drive.

+## be-normalize-user-photo-google-drive

+A backend app that normalizes all images from Google Drive before importing them to the db.

 ## be-photo-import